skypjack/entt/README.md

 velocity.dy = 0.;
 ```

+It requires that `entity` is valid.
+Moreover, an instance of the component must have been previously assigned to the entity.
+If one of the requirements isn't satisfied, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
-In case users want to assign a component to an entity, but it's unknown whether the entity already has it or not, `accomodote` does the work in a single call:
+In case users want to assign a component to an entity, but it's unknown whether the entity already has it or not, `accomodote` does the work in a single call
+(of course with a performance penalty due to the fact that it must check if `entity` already has the given component or not):

 ```cpp
 registry.accomodate<Position>(entity, 0., 0.);